 - Now click on the right-tick option to grant permissions and create the clone.

-- Once the cloned app is successfully installed, you can screen grab restricted screens without black screen issue on Android mobile.
+- Once the cloned App is successfully installed, you can screen grab restricted screens without a black screen issue on Android mobile.

 Method 2.
 Take Restricted Screenshots Using Tai-Chi